-If you’re interested in starting a business in the food and drink industry, chances are you’ve considered opening a bar.
-Becoming a franchisee with a pub or bar franchise can be a fantastic investment – especially if you love socialising and being a part of the community.
+If you’re interested in starting a business in the food and drink industry, chances are you’ve considered running a bar.
+Becoming a franchisee with a bar franchise can be a fantastic investment – especially if you love socialising and being at the heart of the community.

-According to recent research, we Brits drink an average of 9.7 litres of alcohol per year – that’s the equivalent of more than two bottles of wine a week.
-You may have heard that the number of pubs in the UK is falling, but this is still a highly profitable industry.
-In fact, it is expected to make a total revenue of £19 billion this year.
+According to recent research, Brits drink an average of 9.7 litres of alcohol per year – the equivalent of more than two bottles of wine a week.
+Studies show the number of pubs is falling, but investing in the sector can still be a profitable move.
+Keep reading to find out why...

-By taking notice of consumer preferences and knowing what drinkers value in their pubs and bars, you can make sure you invest in a business model that will stand the test of time.
-For example, a survey by YouGov revealed the factors that consumers put above all others when choosing which bar to visit.
-Welcoming staff was prioritised by 28 percent of people, while efficient service was important to 26 percent.
-After this, a good atmosphere was a vital consideration to 25 percent of drinkers.
+- By taking notice of consumer preferences and knowing what drinkers value, you can make sure you invest in a business model set to stand the test of time.
+For example, a survey by YouGov revealed consumers put welcoming staff at the top of their priority list when choosing a bar, followed by efficient service and a good atmosphere.
+So, look out for bar franchises with a focus on these values.

 >> Read more:

-Finally, customers are now very interested in the sustainability of the businesses they hand their money over to.
-By making sure you use ethical suppliers and eliminate environmentally damaging business practices – like handing out plastic cups, for example – you can make sure your business is successful in the long term.
+- Customers are increasingly concerned with the sustainability of the businesses they visit.
+By making sure you use ethical suppliers and eliminate environmentally damaging business practices, like using plastic cups, you can make sure your business is successful in the long term.

-A renowned international bar franchise specialising in premium bar products and services, Bar Sport is the biggest sports bar franchise in the UK.
-It’s a BFA member, and it provides sports memorabilia, an excellent choice of food products such as Champion burgers and beef steaks, and stylish rooms with HD TVs.
+Bar Sport is the biggest sports bar franchise in the UK, and it’s also an international brand and a BFA member.
+Customers can expect sports memorabilia, an excellent menu including burgers and beef steaks, and stylish rooms with HD TVs.

-The Bar Sport brand is all about creating a fun atmosphere and making the customers feel special.
-This is a business that prides itself on its excellent customer care and ambiance, where people can have a great time while they watch their favourite matches and enjoy delicious food and drink.
+- Becoming a Bar Sport franchisee: The Bar Sport brand is all about creating a fun atmosphere and making the customers feel special, so you’ll need to be able to deliver excellent customer care.
+Ultimately, it’s all about creating a space where people can have a great time while they watch the big match and enjoy delicious food and drink.

 >> Read more: